acd37/bootcamp-admin-resources/attendance-policy.md

 Remote attendance during project weeks isn't permitted, as students must participate in and complete 100% of project work to meet graduation criteria.

 ## Late Arrival or Early Departure Policy

-3 late arrivals or 3 early departures add up to a single absence.
+Repeated late arrivals and/or early departures may count towards your absence total.

 A late arrival or early departure means arriving more than 10 minutes late or leaving more than 10 minutes early from a session.